Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Currumbin Valley - Tallebudgera SA2 had a median income among taxpayers of $54,393 and an average of $80,101.
-This is one of the highest in Australia, compared to Rest of Qld's median of $53,146 and average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimates as of September 2025 would be approximately $59,783 (median) and $88,039 (average).
-The 2021 Census ranks Currumbin Valley - Tallebudgera SA2's household incomes at the 84th percentile ($2,317 weekly), but personal income ranks lower at the 44th percentile.
-Distribution data shows that 29.2% of residents earn $1,500 - 2,999 weekly (2,351 residents), similar to the surrounding region where this cohort represents 31.7%.
-The suburb has considerable affluence with 36.4% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.2% of income, while strong earnings rank residents within the 85th percentile for disposable income.
-The area's SEIFA income ranking places it in the 7th decile.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the Currumbin Valley - Tallebudgera SA2's median income among taxpayers is $54,393, with an average of $80,101.
+This is among the highest in Australia, and compares to Regional Qld's median of $53,146 and average of $66,593.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $59,783 (median) and $88,039 (average) as of September 2025.
+From the 2021 Census, household incomes rank exceptionally at the 84th percentile ($2,317 weekly), though personal income ranks lower at the 44th percentile.
+Distribution data shows the largest segment comprises 29.2% earning $1,500 - 2,999 weekly (2,351 residents), aligning with the surrounding region where this cohort likewise represents 31.7%.
+This suburb demonstrates considerable affluence with 36.4% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 14.2% of income while strong earnings rank residents within the 85th percentile for disposable income and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income